Animal Skulls

 After looking at the phylogenic tree, do you notice similar characteristics of animals that are nearer to each other on the chart?

-The phylogenic tree is based on evolutionary relationships.
+The phylogenetic tree is based on evolutionary relationships.
 The data used to infer those relationships are physical traits, behavioral traits, genetics, as well as genetic information.
 Actual answers will vary based on what the scientist observes.

 Evolutionary Relationships - Which animal is most closely related to humans?